Overmuse/kafka-settings/README.md

   - `SASL_PASSWORD`
 - `GROUP_ID` (optional): The group id for consumers.
 - `INPUT_TOPICS` (optional): A CSV list of kafka topics for consumers to subscribe to.
+- `ACKS` (optional): The number of acknowledgements needed from the brokers before committing a message.
+- `RETRIES` (optional): The number of times to retry sending a message to the brokers.